Foxconn appears to reverse course again after talking to Trump

 Foxconn appears to have reversed course again, saying it will go ahead with plans to build a “manufacturing facility” in Wisconsin.

-The announcement Friday comes just two days after the Taiwanese electronics giant embarrassed President Donald Trump and Wisconsin Republicans who had touted the company's project by appearing to backtrack on the deal to hire thousands of blue-collar workers for an expansive new factory.
+Friday's announcement comes only two days after the Taiwanese electronics giant appeared to backtrack on the deal to hire thousands of blue-collar workers for the expansive new factory.
+That had left President Donald Trump and Wisconsin Republicans — who had touted the company's project — embarrassed.

 Foxconn, in a statement, confirmed that Trump and Gou had “a personal conversation” about the Wisconsin Valley Science and Technology Park that is currently under construction in the town of Mt.
 Pleasant.